-- Many concerns can be made in accordance with the General Complaint Policy, including complaints regarding classroom assignments, common core, grades, classroom requirements, hiring and evaluation of staff, drop off and pick up procedures, homework policies and practices, provision of core curricula subjects, student advancement and retention, student discipline, student records, the Bagley- Keene Open Meeting Act, the Brown Act, and other general education and school requirements that do not otherwise fall under the purview of this Policy.
-A complete copy of this Policy is included within this Family Handbook. - Concerns may also be raised under the School's Title IX, Harassment, Intimidation, Discrimination, and Bullying Policy.
-A complete copy of this Policy is included within this Family Handbook.
+- Many concerns can be made in accordance with the General Complaint Policy, including complaints regarding classroom assignments, common core, grades, classroom requirements, hiring and evaluation of staff, drop off and pick up procedures, homework policies and practices, provision of core curricula subjects, student advancement and retention, student discipline, student records, the Brown Act, and other general education and school requirements that do not otherwise fall under the purview of this Policy. - Concerns may also be raised under the School's Title IX, Harassment, Intimidation, Discrimination, and Bullying Policy.